 - Distance to your subject (the closer you are to your subject, the less depth of field you will have)

-- Focal length of your lens (longer focal length lenses will produce more blur)
+- Focal length of your macro photography lens (longer focal length lenses will produce more blur)

 If you are new to macro photography, a good place to start is to experiment with aperture and study the results.
 I often coach beginning macro photographers to choose a subject and shoot it in every aperture.
 Start wide open and work your way up the aperture scale.
 You will quickly learn what your particular lens is capable of.
 With experience you can begin to predict what aperture will give you the result you visualize.